 Digital Object Identifier (DOI)

 Wu, Wen; Shi, Chunwei; Ma, Fanxin; Balducci, James; Huang, Hanju; Ji, Hong Long; Chang, Yongchang; and Huang, Yao, "Structural And Functional Characterization Of Two Alternative Splicing Variants Of Mouse Endothelial Cell-Specific Chemotaxis Regulator (Ecscr)" (2012).
-Neurobiology.
+Translational Neuroscience.
 65.